luojun6/extreme_energy_saving_dab_radio/docs/system_requirements.md

 - OFCOM standards
 - etc.

 Accessment: If the customer has physically and purposefully switched the radio unit off.
 Then should be ok for no broadcast functionality.
-The unit should not switch itself off whiledriving.
+The unit should not switch itself off while driving.
 It must be a customer intervention.

 ## 3 Entities